 Add the calculated field ‘KPI’ to the color shelf.

 With this view, the work of the Superstores manager has been simplified significantly, with parameter, the manager can view which States have achieved his target (time to ship goods) and at the same time he can take appropriate decision for the States lagging behind.

 Two points from this view;

-On average only two States namely North Dakota and West Virginia shipped products exactly three days or less after order date.
+On average only two States namely North Dakota and West Virginia shipped products exactly three days or less.

-On average District of Columbia is the only State shipped products more than five days after order date.
+On average District of Columbia is the only State which took 5 days to ship products.

 In the next article on applications of parameters, we’re going to learn how parameters can be used with sets.
 Stay tuned to learn more.

 To receive more of Tableau tips and tricks, kindly join our mailing list by subscribing below.

 Thank you for reading.